Rich young Americans have lost faith in the stock market and are instead betting on these 3 assets - ExBulletin

 Recent market volatility may have something to do with the decisions of these millennials.

-“We’ve had a very strong run in the stock market over the past decade and are now in volatile times.
-That’s on people’s minds,” said Jeff Busconi, chief operating officer at Bank of America.
-Private Bank, in an interview.
+“We’ve had a very strong run in the stock market over the past decade and are now experiencing a period of volatility.
+That’s what people are concerned about,” said Jeff Busconi, chief operating officer at Bank of America Private Bank, in an interview.

 Despite the stock market’s recent rebound, the benchmark S&P 500 index is still down about 9% from a year ago.